Joystream/community-repo/working-groups/storage-group/leader/Scale.md

 # Proposed scaling plan

+Required metrics to be monitored:
+- Storage system capacity
+- Rate of daily upload

 * Joystream should follow a combination of vertical and horizontal scaling.
 * Each update should be considered at 65% capacity
 * Each upgrade